nhsconnect/Events-Management/pages/messages/explore_generic_event_requirements.md

 ## Identifiers ##

-To link data between event messages, for the purposes of managing updates and deletes, the `identifier` elements within the individual resources should be use.
+`identifier` elements present within resources should be used to link data between event messages, for the purposes of managing updates and deletes.

 For example, if a `new` event message is published containing a `Procedure` resource, representing a test performed on the patient, this procedure should contain an `identifier` (which could be an internal supplier ID).
 If an update is made to that test information within the publishing system, then the publishing system would be able to publish an `update` event message containing the updated `Procedure` resource with the same `identifier`, allowing the consumer to link the data to the data sent in the previous event message.

 ## Use of New, Update and Delete ##

 Publishers MUST use the appropriate `messageEventType` values to indicate the information that is being published.
 For example a publisher must not use a `new` message to send an update to a previously sent data.

 ## Resource Population ##